 Miso soup, being a favourite Japanese dish of mine, takes on particularly reverential qualities for Tanizaki.

 The dark miso soup that we eat every morning is one dish from the dimly lit houses of the past.
 I was once invited to a tea ceremony where miso was served; and when I saw the muddy, claylike colour, quiet in a black lacquer bowl beneath the faint light of a candle, this soup that I usually take without a second thought seemed somehow to acquire a real depth, and to become infinitely more appetising as well.

-Even soy sauce, a salty liquid many of us would turn our noses up at if considered an artform, has a dark hue to it which, on close inspection, can be viewed as a marvel.
+Even soy sauce, a salty liquid many of us would turn our noses up at if considered an art form, has a dark hue to it which, on close inspection, is something of a marvel.
 In fact, most Japanese foods have an intrinsic beauty to them.
-They are often served in a concise way, if not outright cute (kawaii – cuteness – culture being so strong in Japan now more than ever) to bring forth the natural aesthetics.
+They’re often served in a concise way, if not outright cute (kawaii – cuteness – culture remains strong in Japan now, more so than ever before) to bring forth the natural aesthetics.

 A glistening black lacquer rice cask set off in a dark corner is both beautiful to behold and a powerful stimulus to the appetite.
 Then the lid is briskly lifted, and this pure white freshly boiled food, heaped in its black container, each and every grain gleaming like a pearl, sends forth billows of warm steam – here is a sight no Japanese can fail to be moved by.
 Our cooking depends upon shadows and is inseparable from darkness.

 Wherever you live, whether it’s a house, flat, bungalow, or houseboat, you’ll do your thing to make yourself feel at home.
 If you’ve moved around a lot recently, like I have, you have the knick-knacks familiar from old abodes to get you settled in – little touches like this can help a great deal.